·

 Vegan Eggs Benedict

-The iconic brunch dish gets a VEGAN MAKEOVER!
-In 30 minutes you can have a rich and decadent hollandaise sauce, a runny “egg” yolk, and can enjoy this comfort food classic in style!
+The iconic brunch dish but VEGAN!
+A decadent hollandaise sauce, a runny “egg” yolk, and can enjoy this vegan eggs benedict in style!

 And for me, the best part of this Vegan Eggs Benedict is the runny YOLK SAUCE!
 Something that’s usually missing in these recipes.